bobbercheng/ChatFlow/architecture.md

 ### Database and Data Schema
 We use Postgres here as it supports partitioning and be well supported by public cloud.
 We can use other DB that support partitioning as well.
-We don't use NOSQL DB here
+We don't use NOSQL DB here as we cannot easily archive all operation with key/value or document db.
+However, we use Redis key/value as cache for frequent query.

 ```mermaid
 erDiagram